 Although his work is continually reassessed, every landscape gardener and landscape architect since, both in Britain and across the developed world, has been influenced in one way or another by Brown.
 Over two centuries have passed since his death, but such are the enduring qualities of his work that over 150 of the 260 or so landscapes with which he is associated remain worth seeing today.
 The images that Brown created are as deeply embedded in the English character as the paintings of Turner and the poetry of Wordsworth.

-The Capability Brown Festival has evolved from a growing demand that ‘Capability’ Brown should be properly recognised and celebrated.
-The festival will build over the next few months, culminating in nationwide celebrations in 2016, the 300th anniversary of his birth.
+The Capability Brown Festival evolved from a growing demand that ‘Capability’ Brown should be properly recognised and celebrated.
+The festival culminated in nationwide celebrations in 2016, the 300th anniversary of his birth.

 ‘Capability’ Brown sites in Bucks